qheilmann/CommandAPI-docs/docs/en/annotations/intro.md

 ### Warp command (with annotations)

-I think it's best to show the example and the explain it afterwards:
+I think it's best to show the example and explain it afterward:

 <<< @/../reference-code/src/main/java/annotations/WarpCommand.java#annotationsExample